By Carol Trehearn

 One of the most common complaints homeowners have is low water pressure.
 This can make it very frustrating to shower, wash dishes, do laundry, etc. To diagnose the problem yourself, it’s important to determine if it is affecting both hot and cold water or just one of them.
 If both are being affected, there’s a good chance you have calcium deposits in the faucet aerator.

 Another common problem is a running toilet.
 This will cause you to use a lot more water than normal, which obviously will mean a much higher water bill.
 This is an issue you want to fix as soon as possible.
 Again, this is typically a problem you can fix on your own.
-Usually, it requires repairing or replacing the flush valve, the toilet flapper, or the fill valve.
+Usually, it requires repairing or replacing the flush valve, pressure transmitter, the toilet flapper, or the fill valve.
 You can find any of these parts at your local hardware store.

 Slow draining tubs and sinks can also happen from time to time.
 Often, it means that there is a build-up of debris in the drain.
 This just happens over time and it requires cleaning out the drain so that the water can flow freely again.